webfactory/baton/README.md

 How many package updates do you have to do before you can update your server to the latest PHP version?
 Baton helps you answer these questions.

-Once installed, you can import any list of GitHub or Kiln repositories to search for package usages in.
+Once installed, you can import any list of GitHub repositories to search for package usages in.
 You can also set up a webhook to automatically import new projects whenever they get added to your organisation.

 ## Demo